Published: December 23, 2020

-No application or approval is needed to use the three month extension.
+No application or approval is needed in either case to use the applicable extension.
 Entities that take advantage of the extension period must document the reasons for doing so, which does not jeopardize their future qualification for “low risk” status under 2 CFR §200.520.

 Remember, the guidance in the Addendum and M-21-20 only affects one of the criteria for determining the actual audit submission due date.
 Under federal law (2 CFR §200.512), the entity’s due date for an audit submission is the earlier of 1) 30 calendar days after receipt of the audit report, or 2) nine months after the end of the audit period (plus extension).

 Schedule of expenditures of federal awards (SEFA)

 Additional SEFA guidance was also issued in the Addendum for:

 - This program, including lost revenue, will be first reported on the SEFA for years ending on or after Dec.
 31, 2020.
 No amounts related to this program are to be reported on the SEFA for fiscal years ending prior to that date.

 - For fiscal years ending Dec.
 31, 2020, and in 2021 on or before June 29, 2021, the footnotes to the SEFA will contain a disclosure stating that the amount reported (including lost revenue) is based on the Dec.
 31, 2020, PRF report to the U.S. Department of Health and Human Services.